Neriook/CSE12X-Style-checker/README.md

 # CSE12X-Style-checker
 An automatic style checker for Code quality guide from CSE intro classes.
+It supports .java files.